 Power and Interest

-In this type of classification, you group the stakeholders according to their power and level of interest in the project or its outcome.
+Here, you group stakeholders according to their power and their interest in the project.

 Power and Influence

-Here, stakeholders are grouped according to their power and level of influence on the project or its outcome.
+Here, you group stakeholders as per their power and influence on the project.

 Influence and Impact